From optimizing systems and processes to market research, the service sector in the packaging market is as diverse as it is fascinating.

 Other service providers specialise in testing primary, secondary and transport packaging.
 This includes simulating transport and storage conditions, checking behaviour under extreme weather conditions, investigating the undesirable release of chemical substances and determining the degree of recyclability.

 Another segment is market research.
-How does a changed packaging design reach consumers?
-Does this innovative packaging design have the advantage over the familiar?
-These are the questions here.
-In market research today, data is not only collected in field trials, but the effect of new designs on store shelves is also increasingly being investigated with virtual reality installations.
+What do consumers think of the modified packaging design?
+Do they prefer this innovative packaging design over the familiar?
+These are the questions to be answered here.
+In market research today, data is not only collected in field trials, but the effect of new designs is also increasingly being investigated on the store shelves with virtual reality installations.
 Such observation of consumer behaviour can also accelerate the development of new packaging.
-With such virtual simulations, the effect and use of alternatives can be tested much more quickly.
-Product development, which today takes an average of 18 months, can thus be significantly accelerated.
+With such virtual simulations, the impact and use of alternatives can be tested much more quickly.
+Product development, which today takes 18 months on average, can thus be substantially accelerated.